 No Butts™ is an ongoing campaign by Our Seas Our Future highlighting the negative impacts of littering cigarette butts and encouraging behavioural change towards responsible butt disposal.
 By raising awareness and visibility of the environmental harms caused by cigarette butts, Our Seas Our Future aims to essentially reduce the amount of cigarette litter.

-* The counter on this page represents an estimated total number cigarette butts diverted away from our ocean through OSOF collaborative events.
-It does not include data from cleanups that OSOF has enabled through outreach and loan of cleanup kits.
+* The counter on this page represents an estimated total number cigarette butts diverted away from our ocean through OSOF collaborative and outreach events, and through the loan of cleanup kits.

 How are we doing this?

 - Organising cleanup events to reduce (and spread awareness of) the harmful impacts of cigarette butts on the environment.